j0akl/jewler-e/README.md

 src/pages/item/[id].tsx.
 The info located in brackets can be accessed in react as a parameter.
 The item folder would have its own index.tsx which would be the homepage for localhost:3000/item

+To launch in docker:

+> docker-compose up -d --build

 TODO:

 - flesh out functionality